scrum-1/horosim/docs/Installation.md

 ### Step 1: CoppeliaSim Simulator

 Install the CoppeliaSim simulator for your operating system.
 Link: [CoppeliaSim simulator](https://www.coppeliarobotics.com/).
+HoRoSim has been tested with CoppeliaSim 4.4.0.

 ### Step 2: Arduino IDE (>1.5.0 and <2.0)

 Download the Arduino IDE from the [Arduino website](https://www.arduino.cc/en/software) and install it in you system.
-The Arduino IDE 1.8.14 is the last stable version. **Do not download the Arduino 2.0, which is still in beta and uses a completely new system**
+HoRoSim can use both Arduino IDE versions: 1.8.x and the new 2.x.

 ### Step 3: HoRoSim source code, g++ and glut libraries